metio/terraform-provider-k8s/docs/data-sources/capsule_clastix_io_capsule_configuration_v1beta2_manifest.md

 Required:

 - `mutating_webhook_configuration_name` (String) Name of the MutatingWebhookConfiguration which contains the dynamic admission controller paths and resources.
-- `tls_secret_name` (String) Defines the Secret name used for the webhook server.Must be in the same Namespace where the Capsule Deployment is deployed.
+- `tls_secret_name` (String) Defines the Secret name used for the webhook server.
+Must be in the same Namespace where the Capsule Deployment is deployed.
 - `validating_webhook_configuration_name` (String) Name of the ValidatingWebhookConfiguration which contains the dynamic admission controller paths and resources.